-How to Make Chicken Cutlets from Chicken Breast
+How to Make Chicken Cutlets from Chicken Breasts

 Tip for Success: Try freezing the chicken breast for ten to 15 minutes before preparing, to make slicing easier.

 The first step is to carefully slice the breast in half horizontally.
-Remove the chicken tender and place the breast on a cutting board.
-Hold it flat with the palm of your hand, and using your sharp knife, carefully slice through the center horizontally (parallel to the cutting board).
+Remove the chicken tender if it's still attached (it's the small piece of chicken loosely attached to the underside of the chicken breast) and place the breast on a cutting board.
+Hold the breast flat with the palm of your hand, and using your sharp knife, carefully slice through the center horizontally (parallel to the cutting board).
 Sometimes it's necessary to open the chicken like a book and make one final cut to separate the two halves.

-Now comes the fun part!
-Using the smooth side of a mallet, rolling pin, a small skillet, or even your palm, gently pound the cutlets into even thickness, about 1/4-inch-thick.
+- Using the smooth side of a meat mallet, a rolling pin, a small skillet, or even the palm of your hand, gently pound the cutlets into even thickness, about ¼-inch-thick.
 This allows the chicken cook quickly and evenly.
 Take your time so that you don't make any holes in your cutlets.